casual-user-asm/NewsHub/README.md

 **NewsHub:** Your shortcut to staying informed.
 Dive into concise summaries of top stories and save time without compromising on knowledge.

 ![Facebook cover - 1 (3)](https://github.com/casual-user-asm/NewsHub/assets/82218252/5c7431a2-b203-4070-a11c-b05baf6585d4)
+*New news sources will be added to the website on a weekly basis.

 # Project Setup